-4 Summary and Concluding Remarks
+5 Summary and Concluding Remarks

-This study has investigated the impacts of investment in public R&E activities on the productivity of the Japanese agricultural sector for the 1960-90 period by estimating the translog total cost function.
+This study has investigated the impacts of investment in public R&E activities on the productivity of the Japanese agricultural sector for the period 1960-90 by estimating the translog total cost function.
 The empirical findings may be summarized as follows.

 (1) The cost-reducing effect of the R&E capital stock increased and remained at fairly high level during the 1960-71 period.
 However, it declined consistently for the rest 1972-90 period.
-Roughly speaking, this finding is consistent with the movements in the growth of TFP of the agricultural sector for the 1960-90 period.
-Thus, a major reason for the declines in the growth rates of TFP after 1969 may be considered to have been the decline in the cost-reducing effect of the R&E capital stock for the corresponding period.
-(2) The major causes for the decline in the cost-reducing effect of the

-R&E capital stock were found to have been sharp declines in the efficiency both in the production and in the utilization of new technologies.
-This in turn may have been due to the stagnation in R&E investments from the early-1970s up to the mid-1980s and dampened incentives of farmers to utilize new technologies caused by acreage setaside programs and substitutions of domestic farm products by imported farm products.
-(3) The direction of the factor biases due to R&E activities was toward machinery and land using, and labor, intermediate inputs, and other inputs saving.
+This finding is consistent with the movements in the growth of TFP of the agricultural sector from 1960 to 1990.
+Thus, a major reason for the decline in the growth rates of TFP after 1969 may be considered to have been the decline in the cost-reducing effect of the R&E capital stock for the corresponding period.
+(2) The major causes for the decline in the cost-reducing effect of the R&E capital stock were found to have been sharp declines in the efficiency both in the production and in the utilization of new technologies.
+This in turn may have been caused not only by the dampened incentives on the part of research and extension workers due to the slowdown in the growth of R&E investments from the early-1970s up to the mid-1980s but also by the dampened incentives on the part of farmers in utilizing new technologies due mainly to acreage set-aside programs and substitutions of domestic farm products by imported farm products.
+(3) The direction of the factor biases due to R&E activities was toward machinery-and land-using, and labor-, intermediate-inputs-, and other-inputs- saving.
 The finding of labor-saving and machinery-using biases is consistent with the Hicksian induced-innovation hypothesis.
 This implies that the public research activities have been sensitive to the movements in these factor markets and hence the conditions of factor endowments.